MSK-MOI/functional-network-analysis/README.md

 source('lung_gtex_run.R')
 ```

 This example uses lung tissue RNA expression data from GTEx.
-The file `example_data/lung_tissue_expression_gtex_abridges.csv` is abridged to the 2000 genes with the most variance in the original dataset available from the [GTEx portal](https://gtexportal.org/) to save time.
-The main computations take about 7 minutes on an 8-core workstation, and the annotation lookup API calls take about 2 minutes.
+The file `example_data/lung_tissue_expression_gtex_abridges.csv` is abridged to the 500 genes with the most variance in the original dataset available from the [GTEx portal](https://gtexportal.org/), to save time.
 You should see output like the following:

 ```
 Calculating weighted network reduction based on